-1. Check that the NEC Versa 2200C is in Suspend mode or powered off.
+Press the Suspend button on the NEC Versa 2205C.
+Check that the system is in Suspend mode or system is powered off.

-Make sure the NEC Versa 2200C is in Suspend mode whenever you add or remove a keyboard.
+Make sure the NEC Versa 2205C is in Suspend mode whenever you add or remove a keyboard.
 Doing so with the power on in Active mode may damage either the keyboard controller chip or the keyboard.